FollyHayjay/Project-Two/README.md

 The primary data source used in the analysis is Salesdata.xls titled LITA Capstone Sales Data, which was provided by the Incubator for assessment in the LITA training I underwent.

 ### Tools Used
-The customer segmentation data was analysed using three major analysis tools which are Microsoft Excel for data cleaning and analysis;
+The customer segmentation data was analysed using three major analysis tools which are:
+- Microsoft Excel for data cleaning and analysis;
-SQL (Structured Query Language) was used to write queries that further extract insights from the customer segmentation for subscription service data; and
+- SQL (Structured Query Language) was used to write queries that further extract insights from the customer segmentation for subscription service data; and
-Power BI, which is used to create a dashboard that presents the outcomes of the analysis.
+- Power BI, which is used to create a dashboard that presents the outcomes of the analysis.

 The skills showcased in this project are duplicate handling, summarising using pivot tables, chart building, data querying, and presentation.